microsoft/psi-samples/Samples/AzureKinectSample/README.md

 We could use a tolerance `TimeSpan` as we did with the `Imu` stream, but `Join()` has an interesting side effect to consider.
 Generally before a joined message may be emitted, the _next_ messages outside of the tolerance window must first be seen to ensure that the _best_ match within the window has been chosen.
 This necessarily introduces some latency.
 With the high frequency `Imu` stream, this was fine.
 With the much lower frequency `Bodies` stream this would cause a significant delay.
 Instead of `Join()` we choose to use `Pair()` which will _immediately_ fuse the last body message (in wall clock time).
 No latency, but also no synchronicity or reproducibility guarantees.
 Reproducibility is the primary difference between `Join()` and `Pair()` as explained in more detail in the [synchronization tutorial.](https://github.com/microsoft/psi/wiki/Synchronization)

-Finally, we highlight each person's head with a red block; correlating the `Head` joint with the color image pixel coordinate using `ToColorSpace()`.
+Finally, we highlight each person's head with a red block; correlating the `Head` joint with the color image pixel coordinate using `TryGetPixelPosition()`.

 ```csharp
 // overlay head tracking